ilyachernuha/real-time-chat/server/docs/auth.md

 }
 ```

 **Note:** because access tokens are stateless, they will be valid until expired when session is closed.
-Refresh token of the closes session will become invalid immediately.
+Refresh token of the closed session will become invalid immediately.